egn-egn/egn-egn.github.io/blog/2022/creating-a-custom-wazuh-integration/index.md

 ```bash
 /var/ossec/bin/wazuh-integratord  -d
 ```
-After that, the logs in ossec.log should be more verbose.
+After that, the logs related to the integration should be more verbose in ossec.log, you should see the entire flow of execution of the integration.

 ### Conclusion